zhan-shi/zhan-shi.github.io/_pages/about.md

 Hello and Welcome to my website!

-I am a Postdoctoral Research Associate in the School of Economics at the University of Kent.
+I am a Research Associate in Causal Inference & Health Technology Assessment at the University of Sheffield.
 Here you can find my [CV](/assets/files/ZhanShi_CV.pdf).

 <!-- **I am on the job market**. -->